Now that you’ve decided to take the leap and live out your theme park adventures alone, it’s time to make the most of your trip.

 The VIP Experience is also an option and gives you an in-depth guided tour throughout Universal Studios.

-You can refer to the Complete Busch Gardens Tampa Bay Guide for a list of each tour.
+You can check out the Complete Busch Gardens Tampa Bay Guide for a list of each tour.

 Having a positive outlook on the explorations ahead will make the anticipation much greater.